Our Story:Failure, Friendship & Perseverance

 atom-machine-shop

 Soon after, Tony and his family packed their bags and moved across the country to Kitchener, Ontario, ready to pursue Jim’s exciting new opportunity.
-Just as the men began to make significant progress, the same recession that claimed Tony’s former employer cost the men their military contract.
+Just as they began to make significant progress, the same recession that claimed Tony’s former employer cost the men their military contract.

 But all wasn’t lost.
 The pair had a tenacious work ethic and a complete machine shop, conveniently located in the heartland of Canadian manufacturing.
 Jim and Tony began to produce tooling, automation, prototypes, and low volume parts for local businesses, quickly earning a reputation for their high-quality craftsmanship.